-I have never been one for long days at the beach.
-My favourite way to spend time on a sun holiday is to mix beach time, pool time, sightseeing and home time: this when I am alone and even more with the kids.
+My favorite way to spend time on a sun holiday is to mix beach time, pool time, sightseeing and home time: this when I am alone and even more with the kids.

 We start with a morning on the beach (sand time and water time), then we usually treat ourselves to lunch out, spend a few hours in the shade in the house and then go for a walk or a local park.

 This way, we don’t overdo the sun exposure and get a holiday that makes both us and the kids feel like we are on break.